RuiyangJu/KCR-Post-Processing/zero_shot/LLM-jp-4-8B-Instruct/README.md

 `200022050_00010_2` is the clearest **truncation** case.
 GT_Length is 468, but Pred_Length is only 49, and the prediction stops after the opening fragment.
 This is different from normal character confusion: the model fails to continue the transcription at all.
 It should be treated as a generation-length or early stopping failure rather than a simple OCR correction error.

 ### 3. Long-context degradation and output-length cap behavior
 Several long samples have predictions around 300 characters, including `200017458_00008_1`, `200017458_00037_2`, `200022050_00006_1`, and `200022050_00007_2`.
-This suggests a length cap or truncation-like generation pattern.
+This suggests **a length cap or truncation-like generation pattern**.
 The initial part is often stable, but the later part is omitted, under-corrected, or copied directly from Input.
 Long recipe-like passages remain hard for the model to handle consistently.

 ### 4. Layout/order errors in list-like text